 The metric “agent occupancy” plays an important role in contact center analytics as it characterizes agents’ utilization.
 In conventional environments, agent occupancy is defined as a fraction of the busy time to logged-in time (sans not ready/breaks) and is usually expressed in percentages.
 In multichannel and rich contact environments the definition of agent occupancy requires some enhancement.
 Indeed, working with a single chat may not be considered fully occupied because the agent can receive another chat session and work them simultaneously.

-To solve this problem we assign each media type a degree an interaction contributes to the entire occupancy.
+To solve this problem we assign each type of media a degree an interaction contributes to the entire occupancy.
 For example, a chat could have a weight of 1/3 if the maximum number of chats is 3.
-Normally, for voice and email the weight is equal to 1.
+Normally, for voice and email, the weight is equal to 1.
 The total occupancy for some period of time (e.g. agent’s shift) is calculated as a sum of each time interval’s occupancy divided by agent’s total working time.

 * * *